cc-nikolai/cc-docs/source/includes/_option_en.md

 			"lastPrice": 0,// Last price
 			"markPrice": 0.0,// Mark price
 			"volume": 0,// Trade volume
-			"openInterest": 0,// Open interest in baseCurrency (For example, if the option name is BTCUSD-26OCT22-20000-P, then the openInterest refers to BTC.)
+			"openInterest": 0,// Open interest in baseCurrency (For example, if the option name is BTCUSD-26OCT22-20000-P, then the unit of openInterest is BTC)
 			"ask": 0,// Best ask price
 			"askIv": 0.0,// Best ask IV
 			"askSize": 0,// Best ask size